kimbring2/MOBA_RL/README.md

 Deep Reinforcement Learning for Multiplayer Online Battle Arena

 # Prerequisite
-1. python 3
+1. Python 3
 2. tmux
 3. gym-derk
-4. tensorflow 2.4.1
+4. Tensorflow 2.4.1
-5. tensorflow_probability 0.11.0
-6. dotaservice of TimZaman
+5. Dotaservice of TimZaman
-7. Seed RL of Google
+6. Seed RL of Google
-8. Ubuntu 20.04
+7. Ubuntu 20.04
-9. RTX 3060 GPU, 16GB RAM is used to run Dota2 environment with rendering
+8. RTX 3060 GPU, 16GB RAM is used to run Dota2 environment with rendering
-10. RTX 3080 GPU, 46GB RAM is used to training 16 number of headless Dota2 environment together in my case
+9. RTX 3080 GPU, 46GB RAM is used to training 16 number of headless Dota2 environment together in my case

 # Derk Environment
 We are going to train small MOBA environment called [Derk](https://gym.derkgame.com/).